 HOW IT WORKS.
 You can see TSC recognized the bull trend when price closed inside the green cloud (indicated by the first green arrow).
 We then saw a confirmed pullback, indicated by the red arrow.
 If a long position would have been established after the first arrow, this red arrow might indicate that the trend could possibly be over.
 Then, TSC goes back to work and confirms that a new bullish trend may be beginning with the close price indicated by the second green arrow.

 As an aside, when you just can’t find what you want with traditional indicators, you can create your own using the thinkScript tool in thinkorswim.
-The Simple Cloud indicator was created by yours truly through this feature.
+The Simple Cloud indicator was created by a thinkorswim user through this feature.
 Since this one isn’t available among the 300 other indicators, I can share the study with you to import into your own thinkorswim software.

 Naturally, these studies are simply guides to help determine direction.
-They are not only theoretical and without a guarantee, but they can’t predict the future.
-The idea of any chart indicator is to simply help identify high-probability chart points to help you take action—i.e. enter, exit, and manage trades.
+They are theoretical, offer no guarantee, and can’t predict the future.
+The idea of any chart indicator is to simply help identify high-probability chart points to help you take action—i.e., enter, exit, and manage trades.
 The market changes constantly.
 So it’s worth evolving your charting chops with a mix of traditional indicators and those that challenge conventional wisdom.
 If these don’t fit your style, the thinkorswim platform has plenty of others to consider.
-Visit tlc.thinkorswim.com for more good stuff on this.

 for thinkMoney ®